xunzhang1128/xunzhang1128.github.io/_news/announcement_6.md

 related_posts: false
 ---

-I was awarded the title of "Outstanding Communist Youth League Member of 2024" at the university level. 🎉
+I was awarded the title of "2024 University-Level Outstanding Communist Youth League Member". 🎉